 - Flank steak – This cut comes from the abdominal of a cow, resulting in little fat.
 This, of course, means it is a touch cut of beef.
 By tenderizing it in marinade, you can soften and enhance its overall flavor.
-We suggest using cider vinegar or lemon juice to get the job done.
+I suggest using cider vinegar or lemon juice to get the job done.

 If you want to try any of these, I can highly recommend checking out CrowdCow, one of the best places to buy high quality meat online.

 Otherwise, go to your local butcher and find some quality meat there.
 Grocery stores rarely have the type of quality meat that you are looking for if you have a special occasion coming up.

 Before you start, you will need tenderizing tools.
 The tools you need will depend on the method you want to use, and what cut of steak you have.
 Some tools you may need are:

 - A meat tenderizer (mallet, pounder) – This simply looks like a hammer with spikes that are blunted on its end.
 Simply pound the steak to break down its muscle fibers.

 - Tenderizer powder – Meat tenderizer powder sometimes contains enzymes that help break down the muscle fiber in a cut of beef.
 This is ideal if you’re unable to use a mechanical tool.